-- Install the top braided ring and apply minimum recommended torque to packing set with gland nuts using a torque wrench.
-Alternately tighten the nuts until the desired torque is reached. - 10.
-Check to make sure there is a minimum of 0.125" (3.2 mm) gland follower penetration into the stuffing box and that there is sufficient gland follower remaining for future adjustment. - 11.
-Perform a cycle and adjust procedure (see below Section 1.6).
-Gland nut torque should be re-checked and re-adjusted if necessary within 2 weeks after putting the valve into service.
+- 9. Check to make sure there is a minimum of 0.125" (3.2 mm) gland follower penetration into the stuffing box and that there is sufficient gland follower remaining for future adjustment. - 10.
+Perform a cycle and adjust procedure (see below Section 1.3).
+Gland nut torque should be re-checked and readjusted if necessary within 2 weeks after putting the valve into service.